Close Menu

 Most people cover a leather couch to protect it.
 But the slipcover itself can cause problems if you’re not careful.

 Leather needs to breathe.
 A non-breathable cover traps heat and moisture, which causes leather to dry out, crack, or develop mildew over time.
-If you plan to leave a slipcover on year-round, choose a breathable fabric like cotton, linen, or open-weave microfiber.
+If you plan to leave a slipcover on year-round, choose breathable fabrics under 300 GSM with open-weave construction (like linen-blend microfiber) to maintain leather breathability—this prevents moisture buildup that can cause cracking or mildew over time.
+Choose a breathable fabric like cotton, linen, or open-weave microfiber.

-Remove and wash the cover every four to six weeks.
+Set a phone reminder: every month or so, peel off the cover, give your leather a quick wipe-down with a damp cloth, and toss the cover in the wash.
 Dirt and moisture trapped between the cover and the leather accelerate wear.
 When you remove it for washing, wipe down the leather with a damp cloth and apply a leather conditioner.
 This keeps the sofa in good condition even while it’s mostly covered.

 One often-missed detail: don’t use silicone-backed covers on leather sofas with a matte finish for extended periods.
 The silicone can leave faint marks on some matte treatments.
 A cloth barrier placed between the silicone backing and the leather surface prevents this.